-The InterContinental is a close 8.7 km from Bora Bora Motu Mute Airport.
+The InterContinental Thalasso is not too far from Bora Bora Motu Mute Airport.
 Take the extra hassle out of your trip and book their boat transfer shuttle through the concierge, which costs around $70 per person.
 You’ll be greeted by hotel staff at the airport and shuttled onto a boat that fits about 12 people.
 The boat transfer offers stunning scenic views of the volcano and an impressive first glimpse of the hotel as you glide into the dock.
 The surreal view of the 80 thatched roof overwater bungalows reminds you where you are again – in paradise.

 At the dock, warm friendly staff will greet you with a welcome drink and a cool towel.
 Given the humidity, it’s a nice refreshing touch as you arrive.
 Next you’ll head to a quick resort tour and finish at the large open air reception area.

 The hotel has a calming vibe the moment you step foot onto the property.
 The breathtaking scenery of Mount Pahia and Mount Otemanu in the background can be seen from almost anywhere on the property.
 You’re surrounded by deep blue turquoise water, giving you that calm relaxing feeling of being in paradise.
 The quiet ambiance of the place offers a true respite from the cacophony of the world.